hypercatjam/fret-finder/README.md

 4. Set up your folder:

-   Place your .gp5 file (must be gp5 or older!) into the same folder as the python script.
-Rename it to "input.gp5"
+   Place your .gp5 file (must be gp5 or older!) into the same folder as the python script. **You must rename it to "input.gp5".**

    If you didn't clone the repository, CD to the folder: